pfnet-research/menoh-java/README.md

 ## FAQ

 ### menoh-java fails with `java.lang.UnsatisfiedLinkError`
-menoh-java depends on [Java Native Access (JNA)](https://github.com/java-native-access/jna) to access to the native Menoh library.
-JNA scans the local system to load the library at startup.

-You'll get `java.lang.UnsatisfiedLinkError` if the native Menoh for your platform is not located in [JNA search path](http://java-native-access.github.io/jna/4.5.2/javadoc/com/sun/jna/NativeLibrary.html) even if it exists in your system.
+menoh-java depends on the native Menoh library.
+You'll get `java.lang.UnsatisfiedLinkError` if it isn't located in [JNA search path](http://java-native-access.github.io/jna/4.5.2/javadoc/com/sun/jna/NativeLibrary.html) at startup even if it exists in the local system.

 ```
-java.lang.UnsatisfiedLinkError: Unable to load library 'menoh': Native library (win32-x86-64/menoh.dll) not found in resource path ([file:/C:/workspace/menoh-java/menoh-examples/target/classes/, ...])
+java.lang.UnsatisfiedLinkError: Unable to load library 'menoh': Native library (win32-x86-64/menoh.dll) not found in resource path ([file:/C:/workspace/menoh-java/menoh-examples/target/classes/, file:/C:/Users/user/.m2/repository/jp/preferred/menoh/menoh/1.0.0-SNAPSHOT/menoh-1.0.0-SNAPSHOT.jar, file:/C:/Users/user/.m2/repository/net/java/dev/jna/jna/4.5.2/jna-4.5.2.jar])
-    at com.sun.jna.NativeLibrary.loadLibrary (NativeLibrary.java:303)
+	at com.sun.jna.NativeLibrary.loadLibrary(NativeLibrary.java:303)
-    at com.sun.jna.NativeLibrary.getInstance (NativeLibrary.java:427)
+	at com.sun.jna.NativeLibrary.getInstance(NativeLibrary.java:427)
-    at com.sun.jna.Library$Handler.<init> (Library.java:179)
+	at com.sun.jna.Library$Handler.<init>(Library.java:179)
-    at com.sun.jna.Native.loadLibrary (Native.java:569)
+	at com.sun.jna.Native.loadLibrary(Native.java:569)
-    at com.sun.jna.Native.loadLibrary (Native.java:544)
+	at com.sun.jna.Native.loadLibrary(Native.java:544)
     at jp.preferred.menoh.MenohNative.<clinit> (MenohNative.java:11)
-    at jp.preferred.menoh.ModelData.makeFromOnnx (ModelData.java:48)
-    at jp.preferred.menoh.examples.Vgg16.main (Vgg16.java:54)
-    at jdk.internal.reflect.NativeMethodAccessorImpl.invoke0 (Native Method)
-    at jdk.internal.reflect.NativeMethodAccessorImpl.invoke (NativeMethodAccessorImpl.java:62)
-    at jdk.internal.reflect.DelegatingMethodAccessorImpl.invoke (DelegatingMethodAccessorImpl.java:43)
-    at java.lang.reflect.Method.invoke (Method.java:564)
-    at org.codehaus.mojo.exec.ExecJavaMojo$1.run (ExecJavaMojo.java:282)
-at java.lang.Thread.run (Thread.java:844)
+    ...
 ```

-If you fall into this situation, you need to configure the system property (`jna.library.path`) or locate the library in the appropriate place (`PATH` on Windows, `LD_LIBRARY_PATH` on Linux and `DYLD_LIBRARY_PATH` on OSX).
+If you fall into this situation, you need to configure the system property (`jna.library.path`) or place the native Menoh in the classpath or the path depend on your platform (`PATH` on Windows, `LD_LIBRARY_PATH` on Linux and `DYLD_LIBRARY_PATH` on OSX).
 See the [JNA's document](https://github.com/java-native-access/jna/blob/master/www/GettingStarted.md) for more details.

-You may set the system property `jna.debug_load=true` to know what is getting wrong:
+To inspect the problem, you may set the system property `jna.debug_load=true` to know what is getting wrong:

 ```
 $ mvn exec:java ... -Djna.debug_load=true